St. Albert Transit: Routes

-Fleet

-STAT is also testing electric accordion buses and will most likely purchase some.

 Rebranding

 In 2014, St. Albert Transit (StAT), as part of the overall City of St. Albert, underwent a logo and branding changeover.
 As of April 2014 the new branding is prevalent on almost all vehicles and transit facilities.
 StAT's new Handibus vehicles display the new colours and branding and the existing conventional vehicles will be changed over as budget permits and through vehicle attrition.